 - The University Governing Bodies are assisted by assessment bodies, which are:

 Article 9 - University Structures

-- The following are University structures:
+- The University structures are:

 - Interdepartmental Schools;

-- Interdepartmental Research Centre;
+- Interdepartmental Research Centres;

 - University Schools;